numbers

 “Oh my god” she said, suddenly alarmed.
 “I’m so sorry,” she flapped, wiping the table with a serviette.
 She looked at him, her face reddening and touched the little pearl earring in her lobe, smiling awkwardly.

 “It’s fine, thank you,” Willem smiled at her.
-She half-smiled and left quickly.
+She half-smiled and left, mortified.

-Jay made his palms into little “V” and cupped his face in it.
+Jay made his hands into little “V” shape and cupped his face in it.
 “I’m sorry” he made an impression of her.
-“Please Willem,” he implored, “Please will you take my number?”
+“Please Willem,” he implored, “Please will you take my number?
+And my virginity?”

 “Yeah, yeah.”

 “I’m telling you man,” Jay said, placing a piece of steak in his mouth and chewing it, “sixty days, sixty days and I’ll look like fucking Jude Law.
-And not the old, bald Vladimir Putin playing Jude Law.
-The hot, young fucking Sienna Milller and the house maid Jude Law.”
+And not the old, bald Vladimir Putin Jude Law.
+The hot, young, fucking Sienna Milller and the house maid Jude Law.”

 “He is.”
 Jay said quickly.